armandmcqueen/centrality/sdk_controlplane/docs/MachineRegistrationInfo.md

 # MachineRegistrationInfo

-Information about a VM to register with the control plane.
-Same as VM heartbeat, but without a few fields that are either set via URL params or automatically set server-side.
+Information about a machine to register with the control plane.
+Same as machine heartbeat, but without a few fields that are either set via URL params or automatically set server-side.

 ## Properties
 Name | Type | Description | Notes